jwells89/webviewscreensaver/README.md

 ## Installation

 Download the latest [release](https://github.com/jwells89/webviewscreensaver/releases), unpack and double-click to install.
-Binary is signed so gatekeeper shouldn’t grouch at you.
+Binary is signed and notarized so gatekeeper shouldn’t grouch at you.

 ## Configuration